miranas11/readmeTest/README.md

 -   axios: A promise-based HTTP client for the browser and Node.js.
 -   react-router-dom: A collection of navigational components that compose declaratively with your application.
 -   js-cookie: A simple, lightweight JavaScript API for handling browser cookies.

-## Usage

-For Users:
-Open your browser and go to http://localhost:3001/home Use the click interest button to show your interest in a property

-For Admins:
-Open your browser and go to http://localhost:3001/admin.
-Login or Register
-Use the form to create a new property or edit an existing property.

 ## API Endpoints